Cine Crush – Plastic Books

 Popy Blasco

-A journey through the involuntary homoerotic cinema that has been key in our sexual awakening.
+A journey through the involuntary homoerotic cinema that has been key to our sexual awakening.

-«I did not discover my sexuality with a schoolmate, nor with a summer love.
-I discovered my sexuality with Kurt Russell in Big Trouble in Little China».
+“I didn’t discover my sexuality with a schoolmate, nor with a summer love.
+I discovered my sexuality with Kurt Russell in Big Trouble in Little China.”

 Thus begins Cine Crush.
-The involuntary homoerotic cinema in our sexual awakening, the essay in which journalist Popy Blasco reviews some of the erotic myths that made us discover our orientation through a bunch of commercial films that, in memory, appear as involuntarily homoerotic.
+The Involuntary Homoerotic Cinema in Our Sexual Awakening, the essay in which journalist Popy Blasco reviews some of the erotic myths that made us discover our orientation through a bunch of commercial films that, in hindsight, appear as involuntarily homoerotic.

-The book covers hundreds of titles starring idols brimming with gay-friendly eroticism, invisible to the heteronormative eye; actors and characters already legendary who, while inspiring admiration in some, awakened desire in the LGTBIQ+ community.
+The book covers hundreds of titles starring idols brimming with filogay eroticism, invisible to the heteronormative eye; actors and characters now legendary who, while inspiring admiration in some, sparked desire in the LGTBIQ+ community.

-Besides establishing the differences between LGTBIQ+ cinema and homoerotic or gay-friendly cinema, Popy Blasco offers us a thorough review of many of the stars of film and television who have marked the boomer generation, generation X, the millennials, and Gen Z.
+Besides establishing the differences between LGTBIQ+ cinema and homoerotic or filogay cinema, Popy Blasco offers us a thorough review of many of the movie and TV stars who have shaped the boomer generation, Generation X, millennials, and Gen Z.

 Author biography

-Popy Blasco (Madrid, 1978), author of I Was a Teen in the 90s, has collaborated with various media such as El País, Vogue, Rolling Stone, Neo2, Vanidad, V Magazine, Primera Línea, Candy, L’Officiel, Playground and GQ.
-Additionally, he is a teacher of coolhunting at IED and IADE, as well as a consultant on social and consumer trends.
+Popy Blasco (Madrid, 1978), author of Yo fui teen en los 90, has contributed to various media outlets such as El País, Vogue, Rolling Stone, Neo2, Vanidad, V Magazine, Primera Línea, Candy, L’Officiel, Playground, and GQ.
+He is also a coolhunting professor at IED and IADE, as well as a consultant on social and consumer trends.

-In 2004 he began writing his blog PopyB, one of the longest-running in Spanish.
-As a cultural manager, he directed the programming of the film club Cineshock and has led podcasts such as Radioshock and, currently, Pijas Marrones for Subterfuge Radio.
+In 2004, he started writing his blog PopyB, one of the longest-running in Spanish.
+As a cultural manager, he directed the programming of the film club Cineshock and has led podcasts such as Radioshock and currently Pijas Marrones for Subterfuge Radio.

 Title